WE USE DIRECT FIRE AND DISTIL SLOWLY TO LENGTHEN INTERACTION WITH THE COPPER STILLS

 We choose to heat with direct fire, rather than steam, in the traditional way.
 This enables a slow but powerful cook for a more full-bodied spirit with a depth of flavour.

 The first distillation takes place in Doris, our 1000-litre wash still, which produces a low-strength, 33% abv spirit called ‘low wines’.
-These are then redistilled a second time in Astrea, our small, 600-litre spirit still.
+These are then redistilled a second time in Astrea2, our small, 1,000-litre spirit still.

 The distillate is collected in three stages or ‘cuts’ called foreshots, heart and feints.
-Only the heart, which has an alcoholic strength of 72% abv is retained for maturation and the foreshots and feints are recycled within the next batch of low wines.
+Only the heart, which has an alcoholic strength of 72% abv is retained for maturation.